lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 I> What is an XSS?
 I>
-I> A Cross-site scripting, or XSS for short, is a type of security attack in which the a user is able to inject JavaScript, or other type of scripts (for example injecting CSS, or HTML) in order to trigger the execution of them by the context interpreter, such as the browser.
+I> A Cross-site scripting, or XSS for short, is a type of security attack in which a user can inject JavaScript, or other types of scripts (for example injecting CSS, or HTML) to trigger the execution of them by the context interpreter, such as the browser.

 Another improvement to the previous set of headers we reviewed so far is a header that can tell the browser which content to trust.
-This allows the browser to prevent attempts of content injection that is not trusted in the policy defined by the application owner.
+This allows the browser to prevent attempts of content injection that are not trusted in the policy defined by the application owner.

 With a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) (CSP) it is possible to prevent a wide range of attacks, including Cross-site scripting and other content injections.
 The implementation of a CSP renders the use of the X-Frame-Options header obsolete.